Early-Bird Registration NOW OPEN!

 While most raptors are short-distance migrants, Peregrine Falcons that nest in the arctic tundra winter in South America-- that means they can migrate up to 15,500 miles in a year!

-This spectacular, stout bird journeys 40,000 miles from south Atlantic and Pacific Ocean islands to subartic waters.
+This spectacular, stout bird journeys 40,000 miles from islands in the southern parts of the Atlantic and Pacific Oceans to subarctic waters!

-Broad-winged Hawks can travel over 4,350 mile (one way!).
+Broad-winged Hawks can travel over 4,350 miles (one way)!
 They can fly in huge flocks of thousands of birds, called a kettle.

 These short-distance migrants travel 500 miles straight across the Gulf of Mexico.

 Whatever “migration” goal you set for yourself makes a difference.
 All proceeds from this event will go towards helping birds admitted to TRT with migration-related injuries.
-Your registration fee will help provide antibiotics to cure infections from open wounds; splinting and other medical supplies for healing broken bones; chelation therapy for lead poisoning from contaminated food sources; and food for patients’ several months’ stay at The Raptor Trust.
+Your registration fee will help provide:

 Make a difference, whatever the distance.

 Sign up to become a sponsor!
 Challenge sponsors have the opportunity to gain significant exposure through TRT’s extensive community.
-For as little as $400, your company logo will be placed on our website, social media, and Walk for Hawks t-shirt.
-If your company is interested in sponsoring at the $1,000 level or higher, your employees will be invited to participate in the challenge free of charge.
+For as little as $250, your company logo will be placed on our website and social media.
+If your company is interested in sponsoring at the $1,000 level or higher, your employees will be invited to participate in the challenge free of charge and receive a private tour.
 If you are interested in becoming a sponsor, please contact firstname.lastname@example.org for more information.